siberiacancode/mock-config-server/README.md

 - `file` `Buffer` file content as binary buffer

 > Note to return file descriptor from interceptor.
 Server will send a buffer from `data.file` with corresponding `Content-Type` and `Content-Disposition` headers.
+> If you return invalid file descriptor, server will send it as json data.

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */